cs633team4/personal-cloud-data-management-system/README.md

 ## Dev History

-01/22/2022
+Week 1
+1. Create the repository.
+2. Add the contributors.

+Week 2
-1. Initialize the project through Spring Initializr with the necessary dependencies.
+3. Initialize the project through Spring Initializr with the necessary dependencies.
-2. Create an MVC structure for the project.
+4. Create an MVC structure for the project.
-3. Implement the Signup, Login, Logout functionalities.
+5. Implement the Signup, Login, Logout functionalities.
-4. Enable Login Authentication: authorize user logins by matching their credentials against those stored in the database.
+6. Enable Login Authentication: authorize user logins by matching their credentials against those stored in the database.
-5. Enable Security Configuration: restrict unauthorized users from accessing pages other than the login and signup pages.
+7. Enable Security Configuration: restrict unauthorized users from accessing pages other than the login and signup pages.
-6. Progress:
+8. Progress:
 - Backend：packages of model, service, controller, and config
 - Frontend：html templates of signup page, login page, result page
 - Database：schema.sql, package of mapper